 What Is the Cheapest Unified API Platform?
 (2026 Pricing Breakdown)

-A transparent breakdown of unified API pricing models in 2026.
-Compare per-connection, usage-based, and per-integration costs to find the cheapest option that actually scales.
+A transparent breakdown of unified API and embedded iPaaS pricing in 2026.
+Compare per-connection, usage-based, per-instance (Prismatic), and per-integration (Truto) costs with illustrative TCO scenarios.

 The cheapest unified API platform is the one whose pricing model doesn't punish you for acquiring customers.
 If you're evaluating unified API vendors in 2026, the sticker price on the pricing page tells you almost nothing.
 What matters is how your bill behaves when you go from 10 connected accounts to 500, and then to 5,000.